spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

 ### Zoning
 Because the GDK uses SpatialOS networking, you can have multiple server-worker instances simulating your game world.
 This allows you to extend the size of the world.

-We call this _zoning_ - splitting up the world into zones, known as “areas of authority”, each area simulated by one server-worker instance.
+We call this _zoning_ - splitting up the world into zones, known as “areas of authority”.
+Each area is simulated by one server-worker instance.
 This means that only one server-worker instance has authority to make updates to SpatialOS components at a time.

 > Support for zoning is currently in pre-alpha.
 We invite you to try out the [Multiserver Shooter tutorial]({{urlRoot}}/content/tutorials/multiserver-shooter/tutorial-multiserver-intro) and learn about how it works, but we don’t recommend you start developing features that use zoning yet.